 A Guide to Growing Cannabis in Coco and Perlite

-For the purposes of this piece, I’m making some basic assumptions about anyone contemplating using this grow medium.
-They are:
+For the purposes of this piece, I’m making some basic assumptions about anyone thinking about growing cannabis in coco:

 - That you have a few successful marijuana grows under your belt, but feel you could do better – or that you have grown in soil and encountered problems.